lalithjets/Domain-Generalization-for-Surgical-Scene-Graph/readme.md

-# Learning Domain Generalization with Graph Neural Network for Surgical Scene Understanding in Robotic Surgeries}
+# Incremental Domain Generalization with Graph Network for Surgical Scene Understanding

 <!---------------------------------------------------------------------------------------------------------------->
 - A domain generalized approach on surgical scene graphs to predict instrument-tissue interaction during robot-assisted surgery.
 We incorporate incremental learning to the feature extraction network and knowledge distillation-based student-teacher learning to the graph network, to accommodate new instruments and domain shifts in the new domain.